IU South Bend professor vindicated in raising plagiarism concerns

 The case went all the way to Indiana’s Court of Appeals and Dr. Mark Fox said it should serve as a “wake up call” to universities that whistle blowers should not be muzzled from making public allegations of plagiarism.

 Dr. Fox was critical of the work of Peter Aghimien, Professor and Chair of Accounting at the Leighton School of Business and Economics at I.U.
 South Bend.
-The criticism included allegations of faculty misconduct through blogs and emails.

 The courts found that such criticism was not falsely or recklessly made, and that such communication was important and necessary to address matters of public concern.